Cover of the ACE Guide to Eucalypts Melbourne — eucalypt bark peeling in layers of grey, white, and rust

 Acknowledgment of Country

-The eucalypts in this guide grow on the lands of the Wurundjeri Woi-wurrung and Bunurong/Boon Wurrung peoples of the Eastern Kulin Nation.
-These trees have been known, named, and cared for by Aboriginal people for tens of thousands of years.
-We pay our respects to Elders past, present, and emerging, and acknowledge that sovereignty was never ceded.
+The eucalypts in this guide grow on the lands of the Wurundjeri Woi-wurrung, Bunurong/Boon Wurrung and Wadawurrung/Wathaurong peoples of the Eastern Kulin Nation.
+These trees and their connected environments have been known, named, and cared for by Aboriginal people for tens of thousands of years.
+We pay our respects to Elders and all communities in care of Country.
+We acknowledge that sovereignty was never ceded.